 Field duplicates will be collected for the soil, groundwater, and surface water sampling.
 A field duplicate is an identical, second sample collected from the same location, in immediate succession of the primary sample, using identical techniques.
 This applies to all surface water, groundwater, and soil sampling procedures including instream grab samples, pumps, and other water sampling devices.
 The duplicate sample will have its own sample number.
 Duplicate samples will be sealed, handled, stored, shipped, and analyzed in the same manner as the primary sample.
 Both the primary sample and duplicate sample will be analyzed for identical chemical parameters by the laboratory.
-The analytical results of the primary and duplicate sample will be collected at a frequency of at least 1 per 20 samples (5%) (for all soil, groundwater, and surface water samples) or once per sampling event, whichever is more frequent.
+The analytical results of the primary and duplicate sample will be compared to determine sampling precision.
+Field duplicate samples will be collected at a frequency of at least 1 per 20 samples (5%) (for all soil, groundwater, and surface water samples) or once per sampling event, whichever is more frequent.